silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/exam.md

 ## Previous exams

 Some examples of previous years are available [here](https://web.fe.up.pt/~arestivo/page/courses/2018/sibd/exam/).
-Given that the topics covered have changed this year, the exam may also be different.
+Given that some topics covered have changed this year, the structure may also be different.
+Use the format above as reference.

 ## Important notes for Erasmus students (remote exams)